We have a choice, ignore a problem and let someone else sort it out, or do something about it. We do.

 In truth, we spend way more than 10% of our income on animal welfare (the pet food bill alone, is enough to make me weep), but we wanted to adopt a slightly more structured approach to the problem.

-Bill was found in a dry stone wall in the snow.
+Bill was found in a dry stone wall in the snow December 13, 2008 in the Alpuharras.
 He was approx 5 weeks old and starving.
 He had a severe respiratory infection and was not expected to survive.
-He lived with us before disappearing without trace 5 years later
+He was nurtured by our female GSD (see image) and thrived.
+He lived with us before disappearing without trace 5 years later.
+He was our first Spanish rescue.

-Sasha had been previously owned/rescued locally but had since been attacked twice by a pack of dogs.
+Sasha had been previously owned/rescued locally but had been attacked twice by a pack of dogs.
 Nearly disembowelled, she recovered from surgery but started living in our empty cave house.
-When we moved in and renovated the cave she would sneak into the cave to steal food.
+As we renovated the cave she would sneak into the cave to steal food.
 She only became tame again after a near fatal throat abscess.
-We knew she was spayed.
-She was sadly put to sleep in 2018 after developing pneumonia.
+She was put to sleep in 2018 after developing pneumonia.

 Bonnie was born with FeLV (Feline Leukemia Virus), to a feral farm cat.
 We took her from her initial rescuers when she was 5 weeks old as her mother was unable to feed her.
-She has been spayed and remains with us.
+She has been spayed and lives with a neighbour.

 About to be taken to the Perrera (where dogs are PTS after 7 days) as his owner was moving.
 He had lived in almost perpetual darkness - shut in a bedroom.
 Now hyper-sensitive to just about everything - he continually barked, and chases any moving vehicle.
 He required neutering and continuing treatment for epilepsy.

-This kitten was found abandoned in our village.
+This kitten was found abandoned in our village in 2010.

 We fostered him for 2 weeks until he was adopted.